-Established in 1957, the Florida State University Higher Education program boasts a long tradition of excellence in preparing students for successful careers in higher education and in disseminating research on higher education policy issues at the national, state, and institutional level.
-Our graduate program trains students and disseminates knowledge around three central pillars: Student Success, Leadership, and Social Justice.
-Graduate study in higher education can improve opportunities for advancement and mobility as well as offer intrinsic rewards that stimulate productivity, enhance expertise, and renew motivation.
-Degrees are offered at the M.S., Ed.D. and Ph.D. levels.
+Established in 1957, the Florida State University Higher Education program boasts a long tradition of preparing students for successful careers.
+Faculty members and students regularly disseminate research on higher education policy issues at the national, state, and institutional level.
+Our program focuses on three central pillars: student success, leadership, and social justice.
+As they progress through the program, students will gain opportunities for advancement and career mobility.
+They can also expect to enhance expertise and renew motivation.
+Florida State offers M.S., Ed.D. and Ph.D. higher education programs.

-The Master of Science (M.S.) degree prepares individuals for careers in administration, management, and leadership in public and private, two-year and four-year colleges, universities, and other institutions.
+The Master of Science (M.S.) degree prepares individuals for careers in administration, management, and leadership.
+Graduates can expect to work in public and private, two-year and four-year colleges, universities, and other institutions.
 Coursework and other learning experiences, such as internships and graduate assistantships, add practical experience to the learning process.
-In general, the curriculum is designed to provide students with appropriate knowledge about the professional field while grounding students in the theoretical framework necessary to guide current and future study and career development in higher education and student affairs.
+In general, we provide students with appropriate knowledge about the professional field while grounding students in theoretical framework.
+This knowledge guides current and future study and career development in higher education and student affairs.
 Many courses use practical examples, case studies, and simulations to facilitate theory to practice learning opportunities and applications.
 Students typically secure entry-level positions following graduation.

 The Doctor of Education (Ed.D.) degree is designed for individuals interested in upper-level administrative roles at colleges and universities.
-The curriculum prepares graduates through a focus on knowledge of policy and practice, the conduct of the systematic inquiry, the development and understanding of current practice and professional standards, and the application of cultural and contextual variables to institutional settings.
-The Ed.D. degree prepares individuals for careers in administration and leadership in public and private two-year colleges, four-year institutions, and universities.
+The curriculum prepares graduates through a focus on knowledge of policy and practice and the conduct of the systematic inquiry.
+Through our higher education program, students will develop an understanding of current practice and professional standards.
+Furthermore, they will understand the application of cultural and contextual variables to institutional settings.
+The Ed.D. degree prepares individuals for administration and leadership careers in public and private two-year colleges, four-year institutions, and universities.
 Graduates work in a variety of administrative capacities in education agencies and organizations throughout the United States and abroad.
 Careers offer the satisfaction of serving human needs and realizing valued societal goals.

 The application deadline is December 1 (Fall admission only).